 You'll also receive two emails:

-There are a number of reasons why you may have been declined:
+There are a number of reasons why you may have been declined for a credit card:

-Think carefully about which type of credit card will suit you and take care not to make too many credit card applications, as every time you apply for a credit card, whether your application is successful or not, it’s noted on your credit file.
-This can make some credit card issuers wary about lending to you.
+You should think carefully about which type of credit card will suit you.
+Take care not to apply for too many credit cards because every time you apply for a card, whether your application is successful or not, it’s noted on your credit file.
+This can make some credit card issuers concerned about lending to you.

-You’ll be informed by the issuer of your declined application, you’ll also be informed which credit reference agency was used.
+The issuer will inform you of your declined application and tell you which credit reference agency was used.
 First of all you may want to find out why you were declined.
-The best way to do this will be by contacting the credit reference agency.
+The best way to do this will be to contact the credit referencing agency.

-Credit reference agencies share information about people who want to borrow with lenders – such as credit card issuers.
-The lenders use this information to calculate your credit score and decide whether to offer you a credit card.
-Your credit score is based on the information you provide and what’s in your credit file.
+Credit reference agencies share details about people who want to borrow with lenders - such as credit card issuers.
+The lenders then use these details to work out your credit score and decide whether to offer you a credit card.
+Your credit score is based on the information you provide and what's in your credit file.

 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.
 Authorisation can be checked on the Financial Services Register at www.fca.org.uk.
 Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
 We are covered by the Financial Ombudsman Service (FOS).